-As one of the most famous tourist destinations in the world, China has roughly a 5,000 year civilization and abundant culture and tourist resources.
 With its rich historical heritage, China attracts more and more visitors & expats from around the globe.
-However, in recent years, due to its fast growth in economies and industrialization, environmental issues – especially air quality has raised a broader concern in China.
-Many cities have been affected by smog.
-In this article, we will discuss China air quality situation and how it will impact expats relocating to China.
+However, in recent years, due to its fast growth in economies and industrialization, environmental issues – especially air quality – has raised a broader concern for tourists and expats in China.
+Many major cities have been affected by smog.
+In this article, we will discuss China’s air quality situation and how it will impact expats relocating to China.

 China’s Air Quality Study

 According to a new study of air quality in five major cities by a team of researchers at Peking University, Guanghua School of Management, among Beijing, Shanghai, Guangzhou, Chengdu and Shenyang, the most favourable city is Guangzhou, the capital of Guangdong province, next to Hong Kong.
 The second best is Shanghai.
 Actually, based on the statistical report, expats relocating to China would want to settle in the Southern area to minimize exposure to polluted air.

 The reason why Guangzhou and Shanghai are better is that they are closer to the sea and have more rainfall, according to Mr. Chen Songxi, a statistician at Peking University.
 He recommends the government cut down emissions.

 Beijing has some of the worst pollution problems in China.
 This is because this exciting and crowded city has more than five million motor vehicles along with a heavy manufacturing and coal power plant presence.
 Though strong north winds during the fall and winter help clear the air, that still doesn’t address the source of the problem – car emissions, heavy industry, and power stations,

 In addition, Beijing often experiences sandstorms during Springtime, which can make air quality even worse.
 The skyline can turn orange due to the sandy weather.
 Pedestrians often have to wear masks to protect themselves from the dust.